The Ultimate Guide to Choosing the Best Texas Defensive Driving Course

 - A defensive driving course must be a minimum of six hours in length

-- This six hours includes instruction, testing and breaks, but it’s still six hours.
-Just like “cheapest” you don’t have to verify “shortest,” either.
+- These six hours include instruction, testing, and breaks, but it’s still six hours.
+Just like “cheapest,” you don’t have to verify “shortest,” either.
 Every provider’s course is the “shortest,” provided they want to remain state-approved.

 - A defensive driving course must cover the same detailed list of topics

 Let’s unpack that last one for a bit.

 Over the years, either for research, to dismiss a ticket of my own, or out of sheer morbid curiosity, I have taken many of the courses you’ll soon be choosing from.
 Many sites will lure you with promises of ease and entertainment, some with the word “comedy” baked right into their names.
 With a state-mandated curriculum, I guess my point is this: if the material is limited to things like the color of stop signs, reminding people to always buckle up and to never drink and drive, can one course really be that much funnier than another?

 Besides, comedy is pretty subjective.
 Things that might elicit a belly laugh out of one person may not cause another to crack even the smallest smile.
 If Mexican luchadors make you giggle, there’s a course out there that’s got them.
 If you prefer cartoon depictions of celebrities telling you (in voices that almost sound like who they almost look like) that yellow lights mean slow down, the internet can serve up that one, too.
 Heck, if you like the snarky, self-important tone of this Guide, there’s a greater than zero chance you could find a course or two written by its author.
 Just sayin’…

 Wait.
 Huh?
 What can a candy bar possibly have to do with defensive driving?